domino-clj/domino/SPEC.md

 #### API

 ### UI library

+Changes in the UI should always reflect the state of the data in the application.
+Therefore, any change in the UI can be inferred from the changes in the underlying data.

 When changes in the DOM are driven by changes in the data we know precisely what nodes need to be virtual.
 I agree that everything Svelte does can be done using a macro.
 Basically, you can generate the DOM nodes in the browser, and keep references to the ones that are associated with the data elements.
 Whenever the data changes you repaint the nodes with updated values.